Reviewed By Andreas Zabczyk Aug 06, 2008 Updated Jul 04, 2023

-The term calibrated size refers to a gemstone which is sized to fit in these standard settings.
+The term calibrated size refers to a gemstone that is sized to fit in these standard settings.
 There are a variety of calibrated sizes for each popular gemstone shape.
 The sizes are measured in millimeters, and the measurements for most gems have two values, such as 7 x 5 mm.
 This means the gem is 7 millimeters long and 5 millimeters wide.
 Since gemstones are three dimensional, they obviously have a depth measurement as well.
-But this measurement is generally not important for the size of the setting, so the size is given with two numbers only.
+But this measurement is generally not important for the size of the setting, so the size is usually given with two numbers only.
 The exception to this is round stones, where the length and width is the same.
 So calibrated sizes for round stones are stated with a single number, which indicates the diameter of the stone.

-- © 2005-2013 GemSelect.com all rights reserved.
+Copyright © 2005-2023 GemSelect.com all rights reserved.